Tingting Hui

 Research

-My PhD project, Melodramas of the Tongue, explores and disentangles the relationship between language and body.
+My PhD project explores and disentangles the relationship between language and body.
 I close-read a series of theoretical, philosophical, and literary texts that dramatize or reflect on the implications of speaking with an accent.
 I propose that the figure of the accent holds the key to rethinking literature as the invention of a singular voice which mobilized and entices the body.
 Because accent, with its distinctive melody and intonation, persistently draws one’s attention to a vocalizing mouth that swallows and drops, such an image gives rise to a dramatic scene of speaking, which puts literature face to face with a primitive and regressive force of consumption and absorption.
 Whereas the ideal of the literary voice is often upheld as pure, sublime, and without accent, the image of a “flawed” body – mouth open, tongue loose, voice tampered with an odd and foreign accent – keeps coming back in literary works.

 Curriculum vitae